What is a Septic Tank?

 Septic tanks can take the form of a 2 or 3 chamber tank.
 Older tanks (typically pre-1980) were usually brick or concrete.
 Pre-fabricated in a factory from glass-reinforced plastic (GRP).
 Spherical in shape with a neck, inlet and outlet pipes.
 Septic tank treatment must be carried out regularly, which may be a drainage field or reed bed.

-Our expert team regularly carry out domestic septic tank repairs, servicing and installations in Lincolnshire and the surrounding areas.
+Our expert team regularly carry out domestic repairs, servicing and installations in Lincolnshire and the surrounding areas.
 So if you have a septic tank that needs some attention.
-We carry out septic tank repair and septic tank services in Lincolnshire, Nottinghamshire and Yorkshire.
+We carry out septic tank repair and services in Lincolnshire, Nottinghamshire and South Yorkshire.
 If you live in these areas and would like more information please contact us.

 Our experienced team are very knowledgeable when it comes to home sewage systems.